NHL on Sportsnet: 2026–38 contract

-Coverage
+Production

 Sportsnet's NHL broadcasts were originally produced from the Canadian Broadcasting Centre, before moving in 2021.

-On Wednesday nights, Sportsnet airs Scotiabank Wednesday Night Hockey, which serves as its flagship weekly broadcast.
-Sportsnet previously had another national weekly broadcast prior to 2024; originally known as Hometown Hockey, it rebranded into Monday Night Hockey in 2022 with Rogers Communications as its sponsor.
-Since 2024, Sportsnet sublicensed Monday Night Hockey to Amazon Prime Video, with the latter using a more distinct production and on-air staff.
-Other all-U.S. games are occasionally shown across the Sportsnet channels, usually simulcast from U.S. regional or national broadcasters (ESPN and TNT, and previously NBC Sports).
-Sportsnet also airs coverage of the Entry Draft.
-Rogers stated that in combination with its existing regional rights to the Vancouver Canucks, Edmonton Oilers, and Calgary Flames, it would have an effective monopoly on all NHL telecasts in Western Canada (aside from portions of the Jets' market that are shared with the Flames and Oilers, such as Saskatchewan).

-Sportsnet's NHL broadcasts, along with its studio show Hockey Central, originated from the Canadian Broadcasting Centre, the headquarters of former rightsholder CBC.
+Sportsnet's NHL broadcasts, along with its studio show Hockey Central, initially originated from the Canadian Broadcasting Centre, the headquarters of former rightsholder CBC.
 Rogers rented Studio 41 of the facility, which is adjacent to Studio 42, the previous home of Hockey Night in Canada, to build an 11,000 square-foot studio for its NHL programming.
 The $4.5 million set, designed by Jack Morton/PDG, features fourteen cameras, a 38 ft wide, 11 ft high arc-shaped video wall nicknamed the "Goliath", and 9 distinct set areas that serve various functions.
-The set areas include a central, rotating desk, three separate set areas for regional games and other segments, a "demo wall" (a video wall with a screen under the floor directly in front of it; virtual ice markings can be projected on the floor for play analysis), an interactive "puck wall" that can display stats for specific teams by placing their corresponding puck prop into a reader.
+The set areas included a central, rotating desk, three separate set areas for regional games and other segments, a "demo wall" (a video wall with a screen under the floor directly in front of it; virtual ice markings can be projected on the floor for play analysis), an interactive "puck wall" that can display stats for specific teams by placing their corresponding puck prop into a reader.
 During his tenure as host, the set featured an informal interview area intended for Stroumboulopoulos, which featured red armchairs as an homage to his previous talk show.
-The studio can produce broadcasts for up to three channels at once using its various sets and cameras.
+The studio could produce broadcasts for up to three channels at once using its various sets and cameras.